One of the hardest things to deal with is jealousy in friendships.

 Sometimes jealousy occurs when one friend gets something another doesn’t, such as attention from an attractive new partner or from colleagues at work.

-It is very human and normal to want attention.
 Some people enjoy being the center of attention because they feel validated or desired when other people focus on them.

-When you’re feeling lonely or sad, it can be a real boost to have someone give you their time and energy.
 If this is your primary reason for jealousy, I recommend seeking self-validation through exploring passions and hobbies that make you feel happy rather than depending on others for validation.

 In the long run, this is a much more sustainable way to be happy.